zaidilyas89/VerteNet/readme.md

             ...
 ```
 ## Data Annotation
-For data annotation, we used makesense.ai tools in the offline mode.
-Link to download the offline version: `https://github.com/SkalskiP/make-sense?tab=readme-ov-file`
+For data annotation, we used [makesense](https://github.com/SkalskiP/make-sense?tab=readme-ov-file) tools in the offline mode.
+Link to download the offline version:

 ## Train Model
 To train the model, place the images and corresponding labels in the subdirectories as shown above and then run following command:
 ```